WinVector/ODSCWest2017/README.md

 Win-Vector LLC ODSC West 2017 presentation materials.

 No downloads are materials materials are required for either talk.
-Please bring a laptop to the workshop you can work examples and exercises (using a remote server supplied by RStudio Inc.).
+Please bring a network connected laptop to the workshop you can work examples and exercises (using a remote server supplied by RStudio Inc.).

   * Thursday Nov 2 2017, 2:00 PM, Room T2.